 FUN FACT: His body, but not his head is in the tomb…they did a scan a while back and found out that his head wasn’t attached…so no one knows where it is.
 Creepy.

-The Cotswolds is an area of England that has beautiful, green rolling hills and cute little cottages.
-It’s not really a set location, but more an area of the countryside.
-We ended in Bibury village.
-Below is a picture of Arlington Row in Bibury and the little weavers’ cottages date back from 1380s!
+The Cotswolds is an area of England that has beautiful, green rolling hills and cute little cottages; it’s not really a set location, but more an area of the countryside.
+It’s very quintessential England…quaint little houses with vines growing up the sides..just like you’d imagine!
+Below is a picture of Arlington Row in Bibury village, and the little weavers’ cottages date back from 1380s!
 You feel like you’re walking around in a movie set…

 Our last stop of the tour was Oxford University!
 We had a walking tour with our guide and got to see some really incredible architecture there.
 One of my favorite buildings we saw was the Radcliffe Camera…it was starting to rain, so the picture doesn’t do it justice.